All Books

 by H. D. Carlton, Christian Black

-Witness the devastating power of manipulative communication within a cult.
+Witness the devastating power of manipulative communication in a cult.

 Key Takeaways

-• Understand the techniques of psychological control and coercive persuasion.
+• Identify the psychological techniques of coercive control and gaslighting.

-• See how isolation is used to control the flow of information and reality.
+• Understand how isolation is used to control a person's reality.

 Who Should Read

-Readers interested in cult psychology and the dark side of persuasive rhetoric.
+Readers wanting to understand the dark side of persuasive communication.

 Alchemised cover